sadgedog/.emacs_file/README.md

+# About this
-emacs setting file for mac
+Emacs setting file for my mac (GUI & CUI)